Hot and dry Australia could join the ranks of 'climate refugees'

 Australia is in the midst of one of its worst fire seasons on record, with bushfires burning since September and claiming the lives of 28 people, killing more than a billion animals and razing forests and farmland the size of Bulgaria.

-Some fires were so monstrous that they created their own weather pattern causing dry lightening and fire tornadoes as a three-year drought left woods tinder-dry.
+Some fires were so monstrous that they created their own weather pattern causing dry lightning and fire tornadoes as a three-year drought left woods tinder-dry.

 “It is conceivable that much of Australia simply becomes too hot and dry for human habitation,” said Mann, who is director of the Earth System Science Center at Pennsylvania State University.